sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

         learning_loss=ElasticLearningLoss(l1_weight=0.1, l2_weight=0.9),
         learning_penalty=ElasticLearningPenalty(l1=0.1, l2=0.9))

+The class uses :epkg:`onnxruntime-training` to build two others, one to predict with custom weights (and not initializers), another to compute the gradient.
+It implements *forward* and *backward* as explained in section :ref:`l-orttraining-second-api`.

-The class holds three attributes defining the loss, its gradient, the penalty, its gradient, a learning rate possibly with momentum.
+In addition the class holds three attributes defining the loss, its gradient, the penalty, its gradient, a learning rate possibly with momentum.
 They are not implemented in :epkg:`onnxruntime-training`.
 That's why they are part of this package.